 Find more tips about planning your next family camping holiday here and learn more about packing for a camping trip here.

-Handy Tips for Your 3-Day Family Camping Itinerary
+Handy Tips for Family Camping in Somerset

 A computer screen shows the Tobogganing activity at Mendip Activity Centre as part of a 3 day family camping itinerary.